unifrens/gasless-evm-faucet/README.md

-# EVM Chain Faucet Server
+# Unichain Sepolia/EVM Chain Faucet Server

 A configurable faucet server that can be used with any EVM-compatible blockchain.
 This server includes rate limiting, IP-based cooldowns, and Redis-based persistence.